 Terry and Lynette run The Bridge Street Historic Guest House.
-We decided to turn our property into a B&B back in 2014, after retiring.
+We decided to turn our property into a Guest House back in 2014, after retiring.
 Lynette was a cook within the caring and hospitality sector whilst Terry was a packaging printer cardboard designer and founding director of Greenfield Creations.

-Besides running the B&B Lynette makes her own jams, pickles and treats, whilst Terry creates his own homemade wines & decorative wooden items.
+Besides running the Guest House Lynette makes her own jams, pickles and treats, whilst Terry creates his own homemade wines & decorative wooden items.
 Guests are always welcome to try these tasty creations when they visit The Bridge Street Historic Guest House.

-So come stay with us at our bed and breakfast in Suffolk, and see for yourself what a lovely place it is.
+So come stay with us at our Guest House in Suffolk, and see for yourself what a lovely place it is.

 Our very old house was built all the way back in 1160, which was then extended into a hall house in the 15th century, 1440 to be exact.
 It features traditional stone architecture, medieval wall paintings and old timber framing.
 If you like period and historical homes, you will really enjoy relaxing in the lounge by a roaring fire with a drink, playing board games with family or your fellow guests.

-Our bed and breakfast is in Suffolk, and is situated on the A134 between a number of towns and villages including Sudbury, Lavenham and Bury St Edmunds.
+Our guest house is in Suffolk, and is situated on the A134 between a number of towns and villages including Sudbury, Lavenham and Bury St Edmunds.
 These are in very close proximity, if you would like to explore.
 There are also regular musical events and festivals in the area which we’ll happily tell you about if you’d like to know.

 Sudbury is an ancient market town and the birth place of Thomas Gainsborough.
 It is just a 10 minute drive from The Bridge Street Historic Guest House.
 Sudbury has a rich history and is well known as an area of exceptional beauty.
 There are a number of lovely walks which will be perfect if you would like to explore the countryside.